NEAR Shoemaker: Orbital insertion

-Orbital insertion around Eros occurred on February 14, 2000, at 15:33 UT (10:33 EST) after NEAR completed a 13-month heliocentric orbit which closely matched the orbit of Eros.
+Orbital insertion around Eros occurred on February 14, 2000, at 15:33 UT (10:33 a.m.
+EST) after NEAR completed a 13-month heliocentric orbit which closely matched the orbit of Eros.
 A rendezvous maneuver was completed on February 3 at 17:00 UT, slowing the spacecraft from 19.3 to 8.1 m/s relative to Eros.
 Another maneuver took place on February 8, increasing the relative velocity slightly to 9.9 m/s.
 Searches for satellites of Eros took place on January 28 and February 4, and 9; none were found.
 The scans were for scientific purposes and to mitigate any possible collision with a satellite.
-NEAR went into a 321×366 km elliptical orbit around Eros on February 14.
+NEAR went into a 321 × 366 km elliptical orbit around Eros on February 14.
 The orbit was slowly decreased to a 35 km circular polar orbit by July 14.
 NEAR remained in this orbit for ten days and then was backed out in stages to a 100 km circular orbit by September 5, 2000.
 Maneuvers in mid-October led to a flyby of Eros within 5.3 km of the surface at 07:00 UT on October 26.